Frequently Asked Questions

 The ballot

-The public ballot for the 2025 Royal Parks Half Marathon opened on Monday 27 January and closes on Friday 7 February at 17:00 GMT.
+The public ballot for the 2025 Royal Parks Half Marathon opened on Monday 27 January and closed on Friday 7 February at 17:00 GMT.

 Successful participants must confirm and register their place before Monday 3 March at 17:00 GMT or they will forfeit the place.